-5.13 Civil Rights – 42 U.S.C. § 1983 Claims – Damages
+5.13 Civil Rights — 42 U.S.C § 1983 Claims — Damages

-[For cases subject to the PLRA: [ Name of plaintiff] can recover compensatory [and punitive] damages only if you find that [name of plaintiff] has suffered more than a minimal physical injury.
+[For cases subject to the PLRA: [ Name of plaintiff] can recover compensatory damages only if you find that [name of plaintiff] has suffered more than a minimal physical injury.
 Thus, you must first determine whether [name of plaintiff] suffered more than a minimal physical injury.
 Minor cuts and bruises are examples of minimal physical injuries.
 If [name of plaintiff] has failed to prove that [he/she] suffered more than a minimal physical injury, then you must award nominal damages of $1.00.
 This is because a person whose constitutional rights were violated is entitled to a recognition of that violation, even if [he/she] suffered no actual injury.
-If you find that [name of plaintiff] has proved more than a minimal physical injury, then you must consider [name of plaintiff]’s claims for compensatory [and punitive] damages.]
+If you find that [name of plaintiff] has proved more than a minimal physical injury, then you must consider [name of plaintiff]’s claims for compensatory damages.]

-You should assess the monetary amount that a preponderance of the evidence justifies as full and reasonable compensation for all of name of plaintiff]’s damages—no more, no less.
+You should assess the monetary amount that a preponderance of the evidence justifies as full and reasonable compensation for all of [name of plaintiff]’s damages—no more, no less.
 You must not impose or increase these compensatory damages to punish or penalize [name of defendant].
 And you must not base these compensatory damages on speculation or guesswork.
 But compensatory damages are not restricted to actual loss of money—they also cover the physical aspects of the injury.
 [Name of plaintiff] does not have to introduce evidence of a monetary value for intangible things like physical pain.

 You must determine what amount will fairly compensate [him/her] for those claims.
 There is no exact standard to apply, but the award should be fair in light of the evidence.

 You should consider the following elements of damage, to the extent you find that [name of plaintiff] has proved them by a preponderance of the evidence, and no others: [List recoverable damages, e.g.: